clelandlab/quick/docs/Tutorials/mercator.md

 # Mercator Protocol

-Mercator protocol is a syntax to specify a pulse sequence (QICK program).
-It is a set of key-value pairs.
-Conveniently, it can be writen as a Python dictionary or in [YAML format](https://en.wikipedia.org/wiki/YAML).
-This document will use YAML format for clearance.
+The Mercator protocol defines a pulse sequence (a QICK program) as a set of key-value pairs, typically written in YAML or as a Python dictionary.
+To execute it, use the `quick.Mercator` class.

-Mercator protocol includes a lot of default values and syntax sugar to make it simultaneously flexible and easy to use.
-In this document, **default values will be used.
-Properties without default value will be marked as required.**

-Mercator protocol is generally consisted of 4 sections:
+> Note: Avoid using `{}` in YAML, as it can conflict with `quick.evalStr`.

+The protocol uses defaults and syntax sugar for flexibility and ease of use.
+This document lists default values, and **REQUIRED** properties are marked.

+The protocol has four main sections:
-- Meta information
+- Meta Information
-- Pulse setup
+- Pulse Setup
-- Readout setup
+- Readout Setup
-- Execution steps
+- Execution Steps

-For example, the following program is for QubitSpectroscopy (TwoTone) with very short relax time:
+For example, this program defines a QubitSpectroscopy (Two-Tone) experiment with a short relaxation time:

 ```yaml
 # section 1: Meta Information